Accretion and Structure of Radiating Disks: Heavy selfgravitating disks

-The knowledge of $\hat \Psi$ is necessary in order to compute $S$, which in turn is needed to find $S$.
-We demonstrate that in the case investigated here an iterative process can be applied that eventually yields an appropriate solution both for $S$and $\hat \Psi$.
-The expression for $S$ is valid in the interior of the disk, i.e., where $\rho \neq 0$.
-The integral in Eq.~(\ref{radiation_series}) has to be evaluated only over this region, hence $\rho$ is implicitly assumed to be known.
+Knowing $\tilde \Psi$ is necessary to compute $\tilde S$, which in turn is needed to find $\tilde S$.
+We demonstrate that in the case investigated here an iterative process can be applied that eventually yields an appropriate solution both for $\tilde S$ and $\tilde \Psi$.
+The expression for $\tilde S$ is valid in the interior of the disk, i.e., where $\tilde \rho \neq 0$.
+The integral in Eq.~(\ref{radiation_series}) has to be evaluated only over this region, hence $\tilde \rho$ is implicitly assumed to be known.

-Conversely, once $\Phi$ and $\hat \Psi$ are known, we can compute the density $\rho$ directly from Eq.~(\ref{aj}).
-This equation, as it is written, allows for negative values of enthalpy.
-In such a case one has to modify the physical boundary of the disk.
-We will only search for domains such that the values of the density given by Eq.~(\ref{aj}) are positive, $h > 0$; otherwise we will assume $\rho = 0$.
+Conversely, once $\tilde \Phi$ and $\tilde \Psi$ are known, we can compute the density $\tilde \rho$ directly from Eq.~(\ref{rescaled_a}).
+This equation, as it is written, allows negative values of enthalpy.
+In this case one has to modify the physical boundary of the disk.
+We will only search for $\tilde \rho$ in domains where the enthalpy given by Eq.~(\ref{rescaled_a}) is positive; otherwise we will assume $\tilde \rho = 0$.

-The strategy of solving Eqs.~(\ref{ac}), (\ref{aj}) and (\ref{al}) is as follows.
-We fix the value of the central mass $M_\mathrm{c}$, inner and outer radii of the boundary of the disk $R_\mathrm{in}$ and $R_\mathrm{out}$ and the maximal value of the density within the disk $\rho_\mathrm{max}$.
-In the next step we assume temporarily that $\hat \Psi = 0$, and construct an initial density distribution in the form of a toroid with assumed values of radii $R_\mathrm{in}$ and $R_\mathrm{out}$ and the maximum density $\rho_\mathrm{max}$.
-For such a toroid, the gravitational potential can be obtained form Eq.~(\ref{phi_series}), and the new density distribution can be computed from Eq.~(\ref{aj}).
-This procedure is iterated, until a desired convergence is reached.
-Having established a hydrostatic structure of the selfgravitating disk, we ``switch on'' the radiation.
-We fix the function $\kappa \dot M(z)$ and we obtain the radiation potential coming from the already found hydrostatic structure.
-This can be done by solving iteratively Eq.~(\ref{radiation_series}).
-Finally, all three Eqs.~(\ref{phi_series}), (\ref{radiation_series}) and (\ref{aj}) are solved iteratively in the same fashion.
-That eventually produces a configuration with the hydrostationary structure that is influenced by radiation and the mass accretion.
+The strategy of solving Eqs.~(\ref{rescaled_a}), (\ref{rescaled_b}) and (\ref{rescaled_c}) is as follows.
+We fix the value of the central mass $\tilde M_\mathrm{c}$, and the ratio of the inner and outer radii of the boundary of the disk $R_\mathrm{in} / R_\mathrm{out}$.
+In the next step we assume temporarily that $\tilde \Psi = 0$, and construct an initial density distribution in the form of a toroid with assumed ratio $R_\mathrm{in} / R_\mathrm{out}$ and the maximum density $\tilde \rho = 1$.
+For this toroid, the gravitational potential can be obtained form Eq.~(\ref{phi_series}), and the new density distribution can be computed from Eq.~(\ref{rescaled_a}).
+This procedure is iterated until a desired convergence is reached.
+After establishing a hydrostatic structure of the selfgravitating disk, we ``switch on'' the radiation.
+We fix the function $\kappa \dot M(\tilde z)$ and obtain the radiation potential coming from the already found hydrostatic structure.
+This can be performed by solving iteratively Eq.~(\ref{radiation_series}).
+Finally, all three Eqs.~(\ref{phi_series}), (\ref{radiation_series}), and (\ref{rescaled_a}) are solved iteratively in the same fashion.
+This eventually produces a configuration with the hydrostationary structure that is influenced by radiation and mass accretion.